Fostering Respect for Humans and Ecology

 Sterling College is embracing the attributes that make it unique—small enrollment, rural location, field programs, and professional studies opportunities—and welcoming students back to campus for the Fall Semester under a creative, multifaceted plan that values both the health and welfare of its students and the integrity and quality of the Sterling experience.

 Sterling has always offered housing in small residences where students share responsibility and establish their own community norms and cultures.
 For the 20/21 academic year the College will house students in Living & Learning Pods (LLP), creating intentional communities of 7-18 students.
 These small groups, ranging from 7 to 18 students in size, will share a residence hall, dine together, study the same package of courses together, and likely work together.
 Each LLP will be dedicated to specific areas of study and supported by a small team of dedicated faculty and staff, allowing a “deep dive” into their studies in a low-risk environment.
-Most students will participate in two different LLPs through the course of the semester—one in Fall Block 1, and one in Fall Block 2.
+Most students will participate in two different LLPs through the course of a semester.

 Still Have Questions?